Sogou: Search engine and web applications

 Sogou's web application products are designed to classify online information, such as music, picture, video clip, news, map and vertical information.
 As of 2017, it has an index of 10 billion pages.
 As of 2018, over 90% of the company's revenues are from search advertising.

 In October 2017, Sogou began testing a general search engine within WeChat, which would allow users to access the internet within the app.
 Since 2013, Sogou has only been able to search and index the contents of WeChat official accounts.
 On the first quarter conference call, 2018, Sogou provided an update, resulting in a 30% improvement in click through rate.
 In September 2018, Sogou disclosed an annual agreement with Tencent to continue the search integration experiment until 2023, with annual renewals.
 In the same filing, Sogou has designated the default search engine for Tencent's QQ products.

 Sogou Input Method

-Initially released in 2006, Sogou Pinyin is the most popular Chinese input software in China.
-It makes use of its search engine technique which are the analysis and categorization of the most popular words or phrases on the Internet.
+Initially released in 2006, Sogou Pinyin makes use of its search engine technique which are the analysis and categorization of the most popular words or phrases on the Internet.
 In 2007, Sogou won a patent infringement case against Google for copying their IME.
-IME data gives companies large amounts of keystroke history to improve search result accuracy.

 Sogou Browser

-Launched in December 2008, the Sogou browser adopts a "dual-core" (Google Chrome's WebKit and Internet Explorer's Trident layout engines) techniques and it connects to the cloud to 'recognize malicious websites and software'.
+Launched in December 2008, the Sogou browser adopts a "dual-core" (Google Chrome's WebKit and Internet Explorer's Trident layout engines) technique (introduced in 2010) and it connects to the cloud to 'recognize malicious websites and software'.
 According to Statcounter (November 2019), Sogou's desktop browser holds a 1.6% market share in China and is ranked the #7 desktop browser used in China.